 When to use relative and absolute quantitation strategies

-It may seem obvious that absolute quantitation would be ideal compared to relative quantitation, because the absolute peptide values from different samples could also be compared to determine relative protein changes.
-Relative proteomic quantitation is used more often than absolute quantitation, though, because costly reagents and time-consuming assay development are required for the absolute quantitation of each protein of interest.
+It may seem that absolute quantitation is the ideal method compared to relative quantitation because absolute peptide values from different samples can also be compared against each other to determine relative protein changes.
+In actuality, relative proteomic quantitation is used more often than absolute quantitation because costly reagents and time-consuming assay development are required for the absolute quantitation of each protein of interest.

 Label-free methods for both relative and absolute quantitation have been developed as a rapid and low-cost alternative to other quantitative proteomic approaches.
-These strategies are ideal for large-sample analyses in clinical screening or biomarker discovery experiments (17), and while they are good at measuring large changes in protein expression, they are less reliable for measuring small changes and can have a limited range of linear quantitative measurement (<2 orders of magnitude)(18).
+These strategies are ideal for large-sample analyses in clinical screening or biomarker discovery experiments.
+However, while they are good at measuring large changes in protein expression, they are less reliable for measuring small changes and can have a limited range of linear quantitative measurement (<2 orders of magnitude).

 Unlike other quantitation methods, label-free samples are separately collected, prepared and analyzed by LC-MS or LC-MS/MS. Because of this, label-free quantitation experiments need to be more carefully controlled than stable isotope methods to account for any experimental variations.
 Protein quantitation is performed using either ion peak intensity or spectral counting.

-Label-free relative quantitation by spectral counts entails comparing the sum of the MS/MS spectra from a given peptide across multiple samples, which has been shown to directly correlate with protein abundance (19).
-Unlike quantitation by peak intensity, spectral counting does not require special algorithms or other tools, although significant normalization is required (21,22).
+Label-free relative quantitation by spectral counts entails comparing the sum of the MS/MS spectra from a given peptide across multiple samples, which has been shown to directly correlate with protein abundance.
+Unlike quantitation by peak intensity, spectral counting does not require special algorithms or other tools, although significant normalization is a necessity.

 There are multiple methods of this type of in vivo labeling, and selection criteria include the extent of labeling required.
-Metabolic labeling for relative proteomic quantitation was first reported by Oda et al., who uniformly labeled all amino acids in yeast with heavy nitrogen (15N) by growing yeast in culture medium where the only nitrogen source was15N-labeled ammonium persulfate (4).
+Metabolic labeling for relative proteomic quantitation was first reported by Oda et al., who uniformly labeled all amino acids in yeast with heavy nitrogen (15N) by growing yeast in culture medium where the only nitrogen source was 15N-labeled ammonium persulfate.

-There are many benefits of using metabolic labeling strategies compared to other methods of quantitation.
-For one, proteins can often attain >90% isotopic incorporation in immortalized cell lines after 6-8 passages (5).
+There are many benefits to using metabolic labeling strategies compared to other methods of quantitation.
+For one, proteins can often attain >90% isotopic incorporation in immortalized cell lines after 6 to 8 passages.
 Because heavy and light samples are combined before sample preparation for MS analysis, the level of quantitation bias from processing errors is low.
-This key aspect of metabolic labeling makes this method particularly useful to detect relatively small changes in protein levels or post-translational modifications between experimental conditions.
+This key aspect of metabolic labeling makes this method particularly useful to detect relatively small changes in protein levels or posttranslational modifications between experimental conditions.

 For samples that are not amenable to metabolic labeling, such as when analyzing clinical samples (e.g., biological fluids, tissue samples) or when experimental time is limited, chemical or enzymatic stable isotopic labeling methods are available for quantitative proteomic analyses.
 These include strategies to add isotopic atoms or isotope-coded tags to peptides or proteins.
 While the methods described below do not comprise an exhaustive list of isotopic labeling methods, they do represent commonly used approaches.

-Enzymatic labeling with 18O takes advantage of the proteolytic mechanism of trypsin to incorporate two heavy oxygen atoms from H218O at the C-terminus of every newly digested peptide (7).
-In this labeling scheme, one sample is digested with trypsin and18O water and another with 16O water, and then the samples are combined for relative proteomic analysis by MS. While this method is simple to execute, a disadvantage is a slow back exchange of 18O and 16O when the two samples are combined, leading to incomplete labeling or peptides labeled with only one heavy oxygen atom.
-While adding 1-5% formic acid can attenuate this back exchange for up to 24 hours, samples labeled with this method should be processed rapidly (8).
+Enzymatic labeling with 18O takes advantage of the proteolytic mechanism of trypsin to incorporate two heavy oxygen atoms from H218O at the C-terminus of every newly digested peptide.
+In this labeling scheme, one sample is digested with trypsin and 18O water and another with 16O water, and then the samples are combined for relative proteomic analysis by MS. While this method is simple to execute, a disadvantage is a slow back exchange of 18O and 16O when the two samples are combined, leading to incomplete labeling or peptides labeled with only one heavy oxygen atom.
+While adding 1-5% formic acid can attenuate this back exchange for up to 24 hours, samples labeled with this method should be processed rapidly.

 A benefit of this approach is that a wide array of sample types is amenable to formaldehyde fixation, which is fast and cheap compared to other labeling reagents.
 As with other methods of labeling, this method has global labeling characteristics, which has both pros and cons.
 While this high level of isotopic labeling is beneficial when other labeling strategies fail, it requires either using relative pure samples or sample preparation to reduce the complexity of biological samples to minimize the number of peaks detected by MS.

 Assay development is a significant part of SRM proteomic analyses.
 Heavy peptides for each of the target peptides must be synthesized, and because proteins yield multiple peptides with varying electrochemical characteristics, the heavy peptide sequences that will yield the optimal results must be identified.
-Software is used to help predict the ideal tryptic peptide sequences, but the combination of trial-and-error peptide identification and instrumentation optimization makes absolute quantitation using isotopic peptides time-consuming and costly.
-Once the assay is optimized for a predetermined set of peptides (up to approx. 200 per LC-MS run; 15), though, SRM offers the highest level of reproducibility and sensitivity in detecting these peptides in multiple samples.
-This approach has been reported to detect proteins with concentrations less than 50 copies per cell in unfractionated lysates (16), demonstrating that it is the quantitative approach that is the least affected by sample complexity (1).
+Software is used to help predict the ideal tryptic peptide sequences, but the combination of trial-and-error peptide identification and instrumentation optimization makes absolute quantitation using isotopic peptides time consuming and costly.
+Once the assay is optimized for a predetermined set of peptides (up to approximately 200 per LC-MS run), though, SRM offers the highest level of reproducibility and sensitivity in detecting these peptides in multiple samples.
+This approach has been reported to detect proteins with concentrations less than 50 copies per cell in unfractionated lysates, demonstrating that it is the quantitative approach that is the least affected by sample complexity.